 So How Do I Get Started?

-Visit the MAX PLANCK INSTITUE for SOFTWARE SYSTEMS TEST PAGE, choose the type of test (full or simple), and then select START TESTING.
+Visit the, choose the type of test (full or simple), and then select START TESTING.

 It’s that easy.